 Chapman and Cutler LLP has expressed no other opinion with respect to taxation under any other provisions of the California law.
 This disclosure does not address the taxation of persons other than full-time residents of California and relates only to California Unitholders subject to the California Personal Income Tax.
 Chapman and Cutler LLP has expressed no opinion with respect to the taxation of California Unitholders subject to the California Corporation Tax Law and such California Unitholders are advised to consult their own tax advisors.
-Please note, however, that dividends from the RIC Shares attributed to a California Unitholder that is subject to the California franchise tax and its California income tax.
+Please note, however, that dividends from the RIC Shares attributed to a California Unitholder that is subject to the California Corporation Tax Law may be includible in its gross income for purposes of determining its California franchise tax and its California income tax.
 Neither the sponsor nor its counsel to the trust has independently examined any of the RIC Shares to be deposited and held in the trust or any assets to be held by the RICs, or any documents or opinions of counsel with respect thereto.
 Ownership of the units may result in other California tax consequences to certain taxpayers and prospective investors should consult their tax advisors as to the applicability of any such collateral consequences.